-In the tradition of African instruments, every instrument is unique and sings its own song.
-The instrument shown here is ’12 Disciples’ by Clive Williams of Port Antonio.
-It’s my personal instrument, so it is not for sale, but I can similar carvings from the same artist, or you can tempt me with a crazy offer.
+It is the artistry that makes an instrument sing visually and musically.
+In the African tradition, each piece is unique, and sings its own song.
+The instrument shown here is ‘Twelve Disciples’ by Clive Williams of Port Antonio.
+It’s my personal instrument, so I will only sell it at a ridiculous price.